Back to blog

 Many healthcare blockchain ideas are really interoperability ideas.
 A patient record exchange problem may need identity matching, consent, FHIR APIs, data normalization, governance agreements, and participation in trusted exchange networks.
 A ledger can complement those pieces, but it does not automatically solve semantic interoperability, patient matching, or data quality.

 ONC describes TEFCA as a national approach that establishes a common governance, policy, and technical foundation for exchanging health information.
-For a healthcare operator, that means the architecture question is not "blockchain or no blockchain" in isolation.
+CMS interoperability and prior authorization rules also push covered payers and partners toward API-based data exchange.
+For a healthcare operator, the architecture question is not "blockchain or no blockchain" in isolation.
 It is how the product will participate in real exchange workflows, respect patient access and privacy expectations, and avoid creating another disconnected data island.

 If the product goal is better data movement between systems, start with integration design.
 Map the source systems, data formats, consent requirements, identity model, exchange partners, and failure modes.
 Then decide whether a ledger adds verifiable state that APIs and audit logs cannot provide.